-Since its inception in 1982, and 970 men and women representing our diversity have completed this program and taken their place as leaders in the community.
+Since its inception in 1982, 1,000 men and women representing our diversity have completed this program and taken their place as leaders in the community.
 Among the alumni are business professionals, politicians, judges, corporate CEOs, successful entrepreneurs, non-profit leaders, devoted educators and dedicated community volunteers.

 Through a series of sessions combining lectures and tours participants learn about such topics as: Economic Development, Public Safety, Politics, Tourism, Education, Healthcare, Social Services, Agriculture and Quality of Life.

 While every year follows a similar format, each year’s agenda is adjusted to meet the specific needs and interests of the class while also staying abreast of current events and new venues.
-Class members are informed and, thereby becoming better qualified and more encouraged to take an active role in the decision making processes within the community.
+Class members are informed and, thereby becoming more qualified to take an active leadership role in community.
 The connections made with classmates and the interaction with top community leaders adds value to this program well before and long after graduation.

 WHAT IS THE PROCESS TO BE ACCEPTED?

 Nominations are open in January of each year.
-An individual may nominate themselves or may be nominated by a firm, an organization or individual.
+An individual may nominate themself or may be nominated by a firm, organization or individual.
 Nominees are asked to complete a detailed application.
 The applications are reviewed by the Selection Committee and the new class is named in late April.

 WHO IS ELIGIBLE?